How does massage therapy work?

 What can I do after my session to extend the benefits of massage?

 2. Drink more water!
 The human body is composed of 70% water, and water is involved in nearly every bodily function, including digestion, nutrient absorption, circulation and waste excretion.
-During a massage, toxins are massaged out of the muscles into the blood stream.
-Drinking extra water helps to eliminate these waste products from the body.
 Eight ounces of purified water per twenty pounds of body weight, per day, is recommended to promote optimal filtration of the blood by the kidneys and to retain or keep the rest of your tissues (fascia, muscles, tendons, ligaments, and even bones) hydrated and improve their health (and your overall general health).

 3. If you have received a deeper style of massage (which would have been discussed and agreed upon prior to the session), there may be some mild residual soreness after your treatment depending upon the current state of your muscle tissue.
 In this case, you may want to ice the treatment area.
 Alternating ice and heat (15 minutes of each) will encourage a quicker recovery of the tissue.
 It is not uncommon to be slightly sore after this type of massage, but it should go away a few days after the treatment.
 Drinking a lot of water after your massage will also help, as well as taking a hot bath with Epsom salts, and doing some gentle stretching.

 4. Pay attention to how you feel.
 Did massage address your needs?
 Are you sleeping better?
 Can you stretch and move easier?
 Would you like to try something different next time?
 It’s helpful to come up with some questions or comments for your therapist to make sure you’re getting the most out of your sessions.